Notable People

 That is not small work.
 In rock music, it is often the difference between myth and sloppiness.

-A rebuilt AmazingJews library should keep Weinberg because he represents a specifically Jewish American pathway through entertainment: not only the star turn, but the mastery of form, timing, and service that becomes a star turn by accumulation.
+A rebuilt AmazingJews library should keep Weinberg because he represents a specifically Jewish American pathway through entertainment: the star turn, and also the mastery of form, timing, and service that becomes a star turn by accumulation.
 He made reliability charismatic.
 He made discipline visible.

 That is why people still call him Mighty Max without irony.